david718/trophy-quiz-mobile/README.md

 ### Recoil State tree

 - src/state
-  - QuizDifficulty : LandingPage 에서 quiz difficulty 선택하여 queryData 변경
+  - QuizDifficulty : Select quiz difficulty to update queryDataState In LandingPage
-  - QuizNumbers : LandingPage 에서 quiz numbers(amount) 선택하여 queryData 변경
+  - QuizNumbers : Input quiz numbers(amount) to update queryDataState In LandingPage
-  - QueryData : initilaProps 에서 API 요청을 위한 queryData
+  - QueryData : QueryData for axios request in initilaPropsState
-  - InitialProps : queryData 를 get(구독) 하고 있음, queryData 수정 시 자동으로 setState
+  - InitialProps : get queryData, and request quiz data from server API by axios(if queryData was updated, initialPropsState was updated, too)
-  - CurrentQuizIndex : QuizPage 에서 현재 렌더링하는 Quiz 의 index
+  - CurrentQuizIndex : index of current quiz in quiz datas(array)
-  - SelectedAnswer : QuizPage 에서 현재 Quiz 의 examples 중에 유저가 select 한 example
-  - QuizResults : QuizPage 에서 유저가 select 한 후, 해당 퀴즈의 index, duration(푸는데 걸린 시간), correct(정답 여부) 를 object 로 묶은 quizResult를 배열로 가지는 state
+  - SelectedAnswer : answer of current quiz, selected by user
+  - QuizResults : after selecting answer, quiz result data(current quiz index, duration, corrent) was put in quizResults(quiz result array)

 ## View logic

-- Atomic Design 을 활용하여 component 를 분류
+- Component hierarchy : according to the Atomic design principle
-  - Atoms : html tag 하나에 styled component 로 styling 작업만 한 component
+  - Atoms : only html tag (with styled component)
-  - Molucules : Atoms 2개 이상을 합쳐서 표현한 component
+  - Molucules : Reuseability was considered, two or more atoms
-  - Organisms : Recoil state 를 hooks 를 활용하여 읽어온 후, 렌더링 하는 component
+  - Organisms : Less reuseability. managing Recoil state like container components.
+  - Pages : Page with Organisms

 ### Orgnisms components

-- TitleAnimation : LandingPage 에서 제목과 애니메이션 렌더링
+- TitleAnimation : In LandingPage, title and animation
-- QuizDifficulty : LandingPage 에서 API를 통해 받아올 quiz 의 difficulty 를 선택
+- QuizDifficulty : In LandingPage, select quiz difficulty
-- QuizNumbers : LandingPage 에서 API를 통해 받아올 quiz 의 문제 수 를 선택
+- QuizNumbers : In LandingPage, input numbers of quiz
-- LandingFooter : 렌딩 페이지 시작 버튼 포함한 푸터
+- LandingFooter : has start button
-- Quiz : QuizPage 에서 하나의 퀴즈를 렌더링
-- QuizResult : QuizPage 에서 퀴즈 푼 후, 결과를 보여줌
+- Quiz : current quiz component, user can select an answer of 4 examples
+- QuizResult : render animation for result, after user select answer
-- QuizFooter : QuizPage 에서 다음 문제 혹은 결과 보기
+- QuizFooter : next or results button
-- TrophyNumbers : ResultsPage 에서 맞춘 문제수 만큼 트로피 개수로 표현
-- Duration : Result Page 에서 모든 Quiz 를 푸는데 걸린 시간을 표현
-- ScoreChart : ResultsPage 에서 정답 수 오답 수 를 차트로 표현
-- ResultsFooter : ResultsPage 에서 시작페이지로, 혹은 다시풀기 버튼 누를 수 있음
+- TrophyNumbers : render numbers of trophy about numbers of correct quiz
+- Duration : all duration during solving quiz
+- ScoreChart : chart about numbers of correct and incorrect answers
+- ResultsFooter : start page button and retry button
-- OrganismShimmer : 로딩 시 보여주는 쉬머
+- OrganismShimmer : when async request is in loading, render shimmer page
-- Page : 페이지 레벨의 component

 ## Test

-React testing library 활용 integration test 위주로 진행
+Integration test with react testing library

 ### Business Logic test list

-비동기 요청하는 InitialPropsState test
+Test for async InitialPropsState that requests quiz data from server

 - initialProps.test.tsx
-  - amount 3, difficulty easy 로 설정했을 때 initialProps 그대로 받아오는지
+  - when amount set as 3 and difficulty set as easy, in initialProps check amount and difficulty of response quiz data

 ### View Logic test list

-각 페이지 별 integration test
+integration test for each pages(Landing, Quiz, Results)

 - LandingPage.test.tsx
-  - quiz numbers 값 바뀌는 것 잘 렌더링 하는지
+  - when quiz numbers value was changed, it was rendered properly
-  - quiz difficulty 값 바뀌는 것 잘 렌더링 하는지
+  - when quiz difficulty value was changed, it was rendered properly
 - QuizPage.test.tsx
-  - 4 example 렌더링하는지
+  - 4 examples of quiz were rendered
-  - 초기에 버튼 disabled 인지(요구사항에는 안보이도록 했지만, 보이되 disabled 가 더 좋은?
-UI 인것 같아 수정해서 구현해봤습니다)
-  - 답을 선택하면 버튼 enabled 되는지
+  - when page was rendered at first, button was disabled
+  - when user selects answer, button will be enabled
 - ResultPage.test.tsx
-  - 모든 퀴즈 푸는데 걸리는 총 시간(duration) 렌더 되는지
-  - 모든 퀴즈 정답수 오답수 렌더 되는지
+  - duration of all quiz solving was rendered
+  - numbers of correct and incorrect answer was rendered